Platform Installation with Ansible

 1. Stop the Artifactory service.

-2. Edit the database connection details in the system.yaml configuration file as follows.
+2. Edit the database connection details in the system.yaml configuration file:

 shared: